7 Key Principles of Content Marketing Strategies

-Thereafter, the organization can start collecting feedback from the content champions and then incorporate them into the development stages of the playbook.
+Thereafter, the organisation can start collecting feedback from the content champions and then incorporate them into the development stages of the playbook.
 A content marketing executive council could also be formed from these champions so that they would feel more involved and participative.

 No matter what content it is, always remember that it’s important to have a point of view from a subject matter expert who is looking out for the user.

-Also, as the content champions spend time revising and improving the pieces of content that are used to reach out to the audience, the organization should also make it easier for them to contribute.
+Also, as the content champions spend time revising and improving the pieces of content that are used to reach out to the audience, the organisation should also make it easier for them to contribute.
 How so?